 But when the noisiness started, it quickly became a place I avoided.
 As it turned out, motorized drills and incessant yelling don’t make for a very relaxing afternoon.

 Being that most of our backyards are open, is there anything we can do to block out the noise that comes from outside?
 As a matter of fact, there is!
+You can create a barrier that will stop the sound before it enters your yard.

 Build a Fence or Bolster an Existing One